Data provided by Informa Research Services.

 but it is worth considering if you're thinking about making a larger down payment.

 FHA interest rates are very competitive.

 the amount of risk the lender is taking when issuing a new loan.
 The government backing of FHA loans means

 the lender's risk is reduced.
 The insurance pays the lender back should the homebuyer default.

-The result is very competitive interest rates on new FHA loans that are typically
+The result is very competitive interest rates that are typically

 lower than comparable conventional or non-government backed loans.